 Career Pathways Pilot for Humanitarian Entrants

-The Career Pathways Pilot is a new initiative to help newly arrived humanitarian entrants to use their professional or trade skills and qualifications in Australia.
+The Career Pathways Pilot helped to test effective ways to support newly arrived humanitarian entrants, with vocational level English, to use their professional or trade skills and qualifications in Australia.

 - Plan a career pathway in Australia.